jerusalem-science-museum/swim_simulator/README.md

 ### Running the app

-The app requires root permitions in order to run correct.
+The app requires root permitions in order to run correctly.

 run:

 `sudo su`